-The Company has not accepted any deposits from the public or its employees during the year under review.
-No amount on account of principal or interest on deposits from public was outstanding as on the date of balance sheet.
+Your Company has not accepted any deposits from public or its employees during the year under review.
+Therefore, no amount on account of principal or interest on deposits from public was outstanding as on the date of balance sheet.

 22. Particulars of loans, guarantees or investments